MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/admin/support/guatemala.md

 Selecione a opção 4

-Insira o código 5002
+Digite o código 5002

 ## <a name="hours"></a>Horas
 ### <a name="billing-support"></a>Suporte à Cobrança:

-Espanhol: Mon-Fri 9 AM-5 PM
+Espanhol: Mon-Fri das 9h às 17h

 ### <a name="technical-support"></a>Suporte Técnico: